att-circ-contrl/NeuroCam/README.md

 This repository contains the following directories:

-* code -- NeuroCam daemon and GUI scripts.
+* `code` -- NeuroCam daemon and GUI scripts.
-* install-scripts -- Scripts for building install/update USB sticks.
+* `install-scripts` -- Scripts for building install/update USB sticks.
-* manuals -- NeuroCam documentation.
+* `manuals` -- NeuroCam documentation.
-* manuals-src -- Source for rebuilding NeuroCam documentation.
+* `manuals-src` -- Source for rebuilding NeuroCam documentation.
-* gpio-code -- Source for the "Blink Box" GPIO device's firmware.
+* `gpio-code` -- Source for the "Blink Box" GPIO device's firmware.
-* gpio-pcb -- PCB development files for the "Blink Box" GPIO device.
+* `gpio-pcb` -- PCB development files for the "Blink Box" GPIO device.
+* `gpio-headers` -- Pin assignments for the "Blink Box" GPIO device's internal headers.
-* drawings - Mechanical drawings (for the GPIO device).
+* `drawings` - Mechanical drawings (for the GPIO device).
-* schematics - Schematics (for the GPIO device and lamp driver).
+* `schematics` - Schematics (for the GPIO device and lamp driver).
-* notes -- Miscellaneous notes relevant to NeuroCam development.
+* `notes` -- Miscellaneous notes relevant to NeuroCam development.

 _This is the end of the file._